-- (a) By this article, the town is establishing the basis for the rates that will be used to calculate and impose charges upon each parcel within the town for services and facilities provided by the town board consistent with this article. - (b) The actual rate of charges to be imposed and any future changes in those rates for each customer classification shall be made by resolution.
+- (a) By this article, the village is establishing the basis for the rates that will be used to calculate and impose charges upon each parcel within the village for services and facilities provided by the village board consistent with this article. - (b) The actual rate of charges to be imposed and any future changes in those rates for each customer classification shall be made by resolution.
 All rates established pursuant to this article shall be fair and reasonable.
-A schedule of current charges shall be maintained and on file in the office of the town clerk. - (c) Charges shall be imposed to recover all or a portion of the costs incurred by the town for stormwater management purposes.
+A schedule of current charges shall be maintained and on file in the office of the village clerk. - (c) Charges shall be imposed to recover all or a portion of the costs incurred by the village for stormwater management purposes.
 Such charges may include the following components: - (1) Base charge.
-A base charge may be imposed on all parcels in the town.
-The base charge is established in recognition of the fact that all properties in the town receive services from the stormwater management activities of the town and that all properties contribute to some degree to the stormwater discharge that must be managed by the town. - (2) Equivalent runoff unit (ERU) charge.
-The ERU charge shall be assessed for each parcel in the town based upon the town engineer's methodology that incorporates the use of gross area, intensity of development and modeling established by the National Resources Conservation Service and set forth in Technical Release 55 ("TR-55").
-The town engineer shall prepare a list of all parcels within the town, utilizing the statutory land use classification(s) for each parcel as determined by the town assessor or State Department of Revenue.
-The ERU charge shall be updated by the town engineer based on any additions to the impervious area as approved through the building permit process, as well as changes in land use classifications as determined by the town assessor or State Department of Revenue.
+A base charge may be imposed on all parcels in the village.
+The base charge is established in recognition of the fact that all properties in the village receive services from the stormwater management activities of the village and that all properties contribute to some degree to the stormwater discharge that must be managed by the village. - (2) Equivalent runoff unit (ERU) charge.
+The ERU charge shall be assessed for each parcel in the village based upon the village engineer's methodology that incorporates the use of gross area, intensity of development and modeling established by the National Resources Conservation Service and set forth in Technical Release 55 ("TR-55").
+The village engineer shall prepare a list of all parcels within the village, utilizing the statutory land use classification(s) for each parcel as determined by the village assessor or State Department of Revenue.
+The ERU charge shall be updated by the village engineer based on any additions to the impervious area as approved through the building permit process, as well as changes in land use classifications as determined by the village assessor or State Department of Revenue.